 The Meeting provides RioCan's Unitholders with an important opportunity to consider and participate in key matters for the Trust.
 The accompanying information circular describes the business to be conducted at the Meeting and provides more detailed information on RioCan's executive compensation and governance practices.
 As a Unitholder, your participation in the affairs of the Trust is important to us.
-If you are unable to attend the Meeting online, please refer to your enclosed proxy or to the voting instruction form and "Management Solicitation" section of the accompanying information circular for further information on how to ensure that your vote is recorded.
-Unitholders are encouraged to visit RioCan's website at any time before the Meeting as it provides useful information about the Trust.
-The Board of Trustees and management look forward to your participation at the Meeting and thank you for your continued support.
+If you are unable to attend the Meeting (whether in-person or virtually), please refer to your enclosed proxy or to the voting instruction form and "Management Solicitation" section of the accompanying information circular for further details on how to ensure that your vote is recorded.
+Unitholders are encouraged to visit RioCan's website at any time before the Meeting, as it provides useful information about the Trust.
+The Board of Trustees and management look forward to your participation at the Meeting.